|

 But Hydrogen itself has an ENORMOUS disadvantage, as well as many smaller ones.
 It cannot really be considered a "fuel" at all!
 Yes, it IS, but it isn't!
 It IS because of the exothermic chemical reaction described here.
 It ISN'T, because it does not occur naturally.
 We have such an attachment to petroleum and natural gas and coal and uranium BECAUSE they exist naturally.
 We actually have the technology to manufacture petroleum, but it would be so involved and expensive to do that it would never be worth it.
 Hydrogen is very different.
 It is so chemically reactive that it IMMEDIATELY combines with nearly any other atom (ion, actually) that happens to be near it.
 So there is NO natural supply of Hydrogen, anywhere on Earth.
 There cannot be!

 This really changes the equation A LOT!
 Essentially, Hydrogen should be considered to be similar to a battery, where electricity is produced somewhere else and then STORED in it.
-And it turns out that the chemical properties of Hydrogen are such that it is rather difficult to pull hydrogen atoms out of any of the molecules that it exists in.
+And it turns out that the chemical and atomic properties of Hydrogen are such that it is rather difficult to pull hydrogen atoms out of any of the molecules that it exists in.
 That means that a lot of power is needed to separate out the hydrogen.
 In a sense, that is a reason why it is attractive!
 If a LOT of energy is needed to separate it out, then the SAME LOT OF ENERGY will get released when it is able to recombine.
 (The Conservation of Energy is involved here.)

 It turns out that there are ways that methane gas can be combined with very high temperature steam, with a special catalyst, where Hydrogen is produced.
 THAT is the process by which around 95% of American Industrial Hydrogen is produced.
 Unfortunately, it not only uses the fossil fuel methane as chemical stock material, but the process required very high temperatures, which uses up even more fossil fuels.
-For each pound of Hydrogen produced from methane, over 9 pounds of carbon dioxide is created and released into the atmosphere.
-Since around two pounds of Hydrogen gas is needed to equal the energy in a gallon of gasoline, this means that the process for creating Hydrogen from methane gas produces roughly the SAME amount of Global Warming carbon dioxide as did the gallon of gasoline being replaced!
-That is NOT Green!

 One obvious primary source of Hydrogen is water.
 That process does NOT give off any carbon dioxide.
 However, it requires really large amounts of electricity to drive the process, and the creation of that electricity in a distant powerplant (usually by burning coal) gives off a lot of carbon dioxide as well.
 These concepts that are allegedly so Green, really are not!